BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 	door.syncroFields(superA);
 ```

-To create only local instance of a door object that is mirroring the remote object into the device given object Id use below command.
+To create local instance of a Door from object ID use the command below.
+This local instance is mirroring the remote object stored into the device, of which the object ID had been kept track of.
 ```
 	Door door = new  Door(User requester, String doorId)
 ```

 ## GPIO association
-Doors and Switches shall be associated with a GPIO.
-GPIO can be a real GPIO connected to a real device output or can be a virtual one used by IOT Brick as input or output of a functional block.
-In case GPIO is a real GPIO of the device the Switch object is called Door.
-Otherwise simply switch.
+Doors and Switches shall be associated with a GPIO output.
+GPIO can be a real output connected to a real relay, or it can be a virtual one used by IOT Brick as input or output of a functional block.
+In case GPIO is a relay of the device the Switch object is called Door.
+Otherwise simply Switch.

 To associate a GPIO with a door following command shall be used:
 ```